mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Performance is incredibly important to a realtime simulation, and a game especially.
 User experience is tightly bound to game loop performance.
+Good performance also improves out ability to test, which is critical to development.

-For example, I can't stand the lag created from input spam when testing my app.
-For a quick fix, I will flush the entire input buffer in the input function, like this:
+To improve performance immediately for testing, I want to do two quick things: flush the entire input buffer in the input function, like this:

 ```
 			void Input() {